vanbrandaos/dotfiles-windows/README.md

   (**Once you close, it will default back to the original execution policy*)
 -  powershell -executionpolicy bypass -File .\install.ps1

-**To execute any command to change execution policy, you must have administrator permission, so open PowerShell command prompt with Run as administrator**
+**To execute any command to change execution policy, you must have administrator permission, open PowerShell command prompt with Run as administrator**

 1. Install [Chocolatey](https://chocolatey.org/install) (*run powershell as administrator*)
 ```bash